 Consultations amongst indigenous organizations are encouraged to commence as soon as possible to ensure that the President of the ECOSOC has suitable candidates for consideration and appointment.
 In considering possible candidates the organizations are encouraged to take into account the expertise relevant to the mandate of the Permanent Forum as well as the principles of geographic distribution and gender balance.

-The deadline for submission of nominations is 25 January 2019.
+The deadline for submission of nominations for PFII 2020-2022 has now passed.

 Where to submit: